 - Fully encrypted: The app uses an encryption proprietary handshaking mechanism and dynamic channel encryption.
 With such encryption, all chat: one-on-one chats, group chats, audio, and video calls cannot possibly reach or be accessed by third parties or even by Zangi.
 They can only be decrypted by the recipient’s device.

 These are all the messenger features we need to communicate freely with our family, friends or coworkers.
-Be proactive about protecting your digital privacy next time you send a message, share a file or call to someone.
+Be proactive about protecting your digital privacy next time you send a message, share a file or call someone and be open to serverless messaging apps.